Doubting between an Office Manager and an Executive Assistant? Here are the key differences

 - Improves your work-life balance

-In conclusion, an office manager is responsible for the team feeling, administrative employees and the office itself.
+In conclusion, an office manager is responsible for the team feeling, employee engagement, company admin and the office itself.
 They can also work closely with HR on payroll and benefits.

-An executive assistant usually has more autonomy.
+An executive assistant usually is specifically focused on executives’ needs.
 While they will help with some of the company-wide administrative tasks mentioned above (especially those related to the executive), their main job is to support the executive in all aspects of their life and be a gatekeeper of their calendar and valuable time.

-With this in mind, it’s important to consider how each role will help your company function more effectively.
+With this in mind, it’s important your understand how each role will help your company work more effectively.

-How do I know if I need an Executive Assistant?
+How can you know if you need an Executive Assistant?

 - You feel you don’t have enough time to do everything you should to scale your business and execute.